ZqGao-NYU/SE-CloudLGU/api.md

 ### Update Office Time Slot
 **Send**
 - otID: Office time ID got from the Database (Int)
+- otDate: Date of the Office Hour (String YYYY-MM-DD)
-- otStartTime: Start Time of the wanted office time (String MM/DD/YYYY hh:mm)
+- otStartTime: Start Time of the wanted office time (String hh:mm)
-- otEndTime: End time of the wanted office time (String MM/DD/YYYY hh:mm)
+- otEndTime: End time of the wanted office time (String hh:mm)
 - otLocation: Where to hold the office time.
 (String)
 - Professor_userID: Professor's userID (int sent from the backend during the login part)